knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

 Saving to a File
 ----------------

-And what if oyu want to save data to a file?
-If we go back to the docs, you'll see a related function: :phpfunction:`file_put_contents`.
-It's also really
+And what if you want to save data to a file?
+If we go back to the docs for ``file_get_contents``, you'll see a related function: :phpfunction:`file_put_contents`.
-simple: you give it a filename and a string, and it saves that string to that file.
+It's also really simple: you give it a filename and a string, and it saves that string to that file.
 I'll let you try this on your own in the activities.
 Don't worry about its optional arguments.

 Other ways to Read and Save Files
 ---------------------------------